lyuboraykov/blog/_posts/2014-08-25-the-bad-side-of-automation.markdown

 * If you have to click 150 links in a website will you click them or will you *make python do it*?
 * You have to deploy an application server - will you follow the instructions or look in [Dockerhub](https://hub.docker.com/)?
 * You need a CentOS VM - will you download the iso and install it yourself or *look for an OVF*?
-* You have to donwload songs for your friend's car audio - will you download the by hand or get them from youtube with a script?
+* You have to download songs for your friend's car audio - will you download the by hand or get them from youtube with a script?

 How can you match the feeling when you're doing a `docker pull` instead of downloading the source for an application, building it, configuring the database and then seeing it not working because you had to add a rule to iptables?